 - The syrup can last for a good 2 weeks in the refrigerator.
 If you store it at room temperature, it is best to consume the syrup within a day.

 - This butterfly pea syrup is quite neutral in taste and smell, but it does impart a lovely blue color.
-Hence it is mostly suitable for making drinks and desserts.
+Hence it is mostly suitable for making drinks (both hot drinks and cold drinks) and desserts.
+When mixed with citrus juices, it changes color to an even prettier indigo hue, making it an excellent choice for natural color.

 - You can make simple butterfly pea tea or butterfly pea lemonade with this syrup.
-You can also make cocktails with it.
+You can also make cocktails, fruit punch, bubble teas, or simply add it to some soda water to make a fizzy drink with the syrup.

-- The butterfly pea syrup is sweet, and there really is not distinct smell or taste that distinguishes it from the normal simple sugar syrup.
-Nevertheless, the flowers are said to be a good antioxidant source and are also often used as a natural blue colorant in drinks.
+The butterfly pea syrup is a sweet syrup, and there really is not distinct smell or taste that distinguishes it from the normal simple sugar syrup.
+Nevertheless, the flowers are said to be a good antioxidant source and are also often used as a natural food coloring.

 📖Recipe